AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed an issue which could prevent the instance from working when trying to run specific complex queries.
 * Fixed an issue which could prevent the **Synchronizing Twitter pages** technical workflow from running.
 (NEO-28634)
 * Fixed an issue which could display an error message related to the decryptPassword function when trying to publish on Twitter using the **Tweet (twitter)** delivery template.
 (NEO-28216)
-* Fixed an issue which occurred when using a Javascrit activity to make an HTTP request in a workflow.
+* Fixed an issue which occurred when using a **Javascript** activity to make an HTTP request in a workflow.
 After defining the port number in the Host name, the call would fail with the following error (NEO-29146):

 ```
 IOB-090020 Error in SSL library: 'IOB-090013 error:14090086:SSL routines:ssl3_get_server_certificate:certificate verify failed (code 336134278)'